-13 See Schedule 2 to the CDR Rules, Chapter 12 (Privacy Safeguard 12) and the ACCC's Supplementary Accreditation Guidelines on Information Security available on the ACCC's Accreditation Guidelines page.
+&lt;sup>15 See Privacy Safeguard 12, CDR Rule 5.12 and Schedule 2 to the CDR Rules.
+For further information see Chapter 12 (Privacy Safeguard 12) and the ACCC's Supplementary Accreditation Guidelines on Information Security available on the ACCC's Accreditation Guidelines page.

-14 The obligation is to have internal dispute resolution processes that meet the requirements under the Australian Securities and Investments Commission's Regulatory Guide 165 on internal and external dispute resolution.
-See CDR Rule 5.12(1) (for accredited data recipients) and Part 6 of the CDR Rules (for data holders).
+&lt;sup>16 The obligation is to have internal dispute resolution processes that meet the requirements under the Australian Securities and Investments Commission's Regulatory Guide 165 on internal and external dispute resolution.
+See CDR Rule 5.12(1) (for accredited persons) and Part 6 of the CDR Rules (for data holders).